KathrynLaing/DQ-Pruning/README.md

-This repository is a counterpart to our paper, ARXIV LINK, where we give additional details of the experiment described in Section 6.
+This repository is a counterpart to our paper, Laing et al. (2018), where we give additional details of the experiment described in Section 6.
 This includes:
 1. A description of the random CP-net generator used, as well as the code for this generator
-2. An explanation of the different leaf prioritisations tested and which prioritisations were used in the presented results in ARXIV LINK.
+2. An explanation of the different leaf prioritisations tested and which prioritisations were used in the presented results in Laing et al. (2018).
 3. The code for our different dominance testing functions.
 4. The raw results of our experiments (using all possible prioritisation options).
 5. Plots of these results, showing average perfromance of the different dominance testing functions.
 These are similar to those given in the paper, only now presenting the results for all prioritisation options.

 # Experiment
-As detailed in our paper, ARXIV LINK, we conducted an experiment to compare the performance of several dominance testing functions for CP-Nets.
+As detailed in our paper, Laing et al. (2018), we conducted an experiment to compare the performance of several dominance testing functions for CP-Nets.
 Each dominance testing function answers dominance queries by building the associated search tree.
 To improve efficiency, a pruning method is used to prune certain branches of this tree as it is constructed.
 In order to fully specify how a dominance testing function works, one must also specify the method of leaf prioritisation used (when building up the tree).